 What does Lone Worker mean?

-The definition of a lone worker is ‘when work is done in a location where the employee can’t physically see or be seen by another person or talk to or be heard by another person’.
+The definition of a lone worker is when work is done in a location where the employee can’t physically see or be seen by another person or talk to or be heard by another person.
+This is often true for those people who work in remote locations and are at a higher risk of workplace accidents.

 Here is a list of other terms that are also frequently linked to people who work alone.

-This is a way for companies to know where their workers are and that they are safe.
-This is often done using a specific device or through a Smartphone app.
-Tracking should only be done during a worker’s shift and only when necessary, for instance if a worker has not checked in or has requested help.
+Lone worker monitoring is a way for companies to know where their workers are and that they are safe when there cannot be direct supervision.
+This is often done using a specific lone worker device or through a Smartphone app.
+Tracking should only be done during a worker’s shift (their regular business hours) and only when necessary, for instance if a worker has not checked in or has requested help.

 What does Check In mean?